Query API

 Query SQL Method

-This POST method runs a SQL query on data in Kentik's KDE.
-The query's results are returned in a JSON rows array whose elements each correspond to column in the KDE Tables.
+The Query SQL POST method executes a SQL query on Kentik's KDE data, returning results in a JSON rows array, with each element corresponding to a column in the KDE Tables.

-- This method requires detailed knowledge of PostgreSQL and of Kentik's implementation of subqueries (see Querying KDE).
-To return KDE data as JSON, most API users will achieve more accurate results with less development effort using the Query Data Method.
+Note: This method requires PostgreSQL and Kentik subquery knowledge (see Querying KDE).
+Most users get better JSON results with less effort using the Query Data Method.

 HTTP Request

-The following table shows the path and HTTP request for this call (with placeholders in italics):
+The following table shows the path and HTTP request for the Query SQL method (with placeholders in italics):

 URL | https://api.kentik.com/api/v5/query/sql |